Cinema of the Democratic Republic of the Congo: Post-independence

 The film follows three Congolese technicians (Claude Mukendi, Pierre Mieko, and Paul Manvidia-Clarr) and Ferdinand Kanza, a director who made films in the 1970s and now works at the National Radio Television of Congo.

 Another 2005 documentary by the same director, La Mémoire du Congo en péril (The Momory of Congo in Danger), describes the Congolese Film Library.
 The library owns thousands of films that form part of the history of Congolese cinema, some dating as far back as 1935.
 They are in extremely poor condition and in danger of being lost.

 In 2009 the United Nations High Commissioner for Refugees was using the cinema to break taboos on discussing rape, which was commonplace during the civil wars.
 The documentary Breaking the Silence covers sexual violence and abuse of women, topics that most people are reluctant to discuss.
 It was made by IF Productions of the Netherlands and is being screened by a mobile cinema operated by Search for Common Ground (SFCG), a US-based NGO.
 Screenings are often open-air, with power provided by a generator.
 Nonetheless, in 2015 the DRC government, cancelled scheduled screenings of Thierry Michel's L'homme qui répare les femmes (The Man Who Repairs Women) about Dr Denis Mukwege, a Nobel nominee who treats survivors of rape, torture and mutilation in the violence against women that has been endemic to Congolese civil wars.
 Lambert Mende, the DRC communications minister, said the film made “unjustified attacks” on soldiers.

 Filmmaker Balufu Bakupa-Kanyinda helped organize the first Semaine du film congolais (Sefico) festival in May 2011 at Le Zoo, a cultural center.
-In July 2001 Balufu Bakupa-Kanyinda announced at the Festival du cinéma africain in Khouribga, Morocco that he intended to acquire four cinemas in Kinshasa.
+In July 2001 Bakupa-Kanyinda announced at the Festival du cinéma africain in Khouribga that he intended to acquire four cinemas in Kinshasa.
 He was looking for partners to help acquire the cinemas to serve Kinshasa, a city with ten million inhabitants but no cinemas at all.

 The industry was given a sobriquet of CongoFilmz to help brand Congolese cinema and promote it further worldwide.